 Cambridge & Counties Bank respects the privacy of every individual.
 Your privacy is important to us and we are committed to keeping your information secure and managing it in accordance with Data Protection laws.
 This Privacy Notice explains how we do this and tells you about privacy rights and how the law protects you.

-Data Protection Officer, Cambridge & Counties Bank, Charnwood Court, 5B New Walk, Leicester, LE1 6TE.
+For further information on how your information is used, please contact our Data Protection Officer by email to [email protected], by phone on 0344 225 3939 or in writing to Data Protection Officer, Cambridge & Counties Bank, Charnwood Court, 5B New Walk, Leicester, LE1 6TE.

 Under Data Protection laws, we can only process your personal information or information about individuals connected to you if we have a legal reason to do so.

 We only use your personal information and information about individuals connected to you for these reasons:

 - To fulfil a contract we have with you (or to take steps at your request in anticipation of entering into a contract with you);

 - When it is our legal duty;